Jsparrow/jsparrow.github.io/docs/rules/use-collections-singleton-list.md

 description:
     Replaces Arrays.asList with 0 or 1 parameters respectively with Collections.emptyList() or Collections.singletonList(..)

-tags: ["Java 1.3", "Old Language Constructs", "Performance"]
+tags: ["Java 1.3", "Old Language Constructs", "Performance", "Marker"]
 ---

 # Use Collections Singleton List